Grace Cheng, Ph.D.

 B.S., Georgetown University School of Languages and Linguistics (Major in Chinese)

-During the summer of 2002, Dr. Cheng received a National Endowment to the Humanities Fellowship to study The Impact of Islam on State Formation and Societal Transformation.
-She attended the summer institute at the University of Chicago.
-Dr. Cheng will teach a course in spring 2003 on "Islam and Politics."
-She participated in another NEH sponsored program at Eckerd College in Florida on Asian Studies.
-Summer 2001, she participated in a summer program at Peking University in China.
+During the summer of 2002, Dr. Cheng received a National Endowment to the Humanities (NEH) Fellowship to participate in an Institute on The Impact of Islam on State Formation and Societal Transformation at the University of Chicago.
+She also participated in other programs sponsored by the NEH and the East-West Center to develop curriculum for a course on "Islam and Politics."